 As governments explore ways to communicate in this complex and ever-evolving environment, they can be supported by communication strategies and teams that tap into and leverage the three elements of trust (figure 2).
 However, communication needs to accurately reflect the reality on the ground and be followed by transparent and logical actions that drive the three elements of trust.

 As early as December 2019, Taiwan medical officers snapped into action based on early accounts of a potential virus spread in China.
-The country activated its public health protocols put in place during the 2003 SARS outbreak to put early travel restrictions, health screening for people traveling from China, and shoring up mask production by deploying military personnel.8 In addition to demonstrating their preparedness, clarity, and ability to respond, they also served as a central resource for up-to-date and trustworthy information for people through their ongoing, informative communications.
+The country activated its public health protocols put in place during the 2003 SARS outbreak to put early travel restrictions, health screening for people travelling from China and shoring up mask production by deploying military personnel.8 In addition to demonstrating their preparedness, clarity and ability to respond, they also served as a central resource for up-to-date and trustworthy information for people through their ongoing, informative communications.

-Sometimes empathy and fairness in communication come from a leader’s or organization’s ability to accept and acknowledge wrongdoing from the past.
+Sometimes empathy and fairness in communication come from a leader’s or organisation’s ability to accept and acknowledge wrongdoing from the past.
 In February 2019, the city of Edmonton in Canada got a new police chief—Dale McFee.
-The Edmonton Police Service (EPS) had a history of concerns from members of the lesbian, gay, bisexual, transsexual, queer, and two-spirit (LGBTQ2S+) community going back decades.
-In May 2019, Chief McFee, in front of a packed atrium of members of the LGBTQ2S+ community, police officers, politicians, and other dignitaries, made a public apology to the community.9 “To the members of the lesbian, gay, bisexual, trans, queer, and two-spirit community—both across the public and within the service,” said Chief Mcfee, “on behalf of the Edmonton Police Service, I am sorry and we are sorry.”10
+The Edmonton Police Service (EPS) had a history of concerns from members of the lesbian, gay, bisexual, transsexual, queer and two-spirit (LGBTQ2S+) community going back decades.
+In May 2019, Chief McFee, in front of a packed atrium of members of the LGBTQ2S+ community, police officers, politicians and other dignitaries, made a public apology to the community.9 “To the members of the lesbian, gay, bisexual, trans, queer and two-spirit community—both across the public and within the service,” said Chief Mcfee, “on behalf of the Edmonton Police Service, I am sorry and we are sorry.”10

-The chief’s message was clear: The department cannot change the past, but it can acknowledge, apologize, empathize, and build pathways for a better future.11 The message was direct, naming and acknowledging the emotional realities, not just changes to policies and processes.
+The chief’s message was clear: The department cannot change the past, but it can acknowledge, apologise, empathise and build pathways for a better future.11 The message was direct, naming and acknowledging the emotional realities, not just changes to policies and processes.

 In October–November 2020, El Paso, Texas, was in the middle of a brutal COVID-19 wave, with the city having the highest coronavirus infection rates in the country.
 With the arrival of a new mayor in January 2021, who himself had lost his mother and brother during the second wave, the administration decided to overhaul its communication strategy.12

-By baking in the three elements of trust in communication, governments can create and foster an environment in which organizations and leaders are trusted and messages are believed.
-However, government leaders also face the challenge of choosing the right tools, practices, and platforms to reach their constituents.
+By baking in the three elements of trust in communication, governments can create and foster an environment in which organisations and leaders are trusted and messages are believed.
+However, government leaders also face the challenge of choosing the right tools, practices and platforms to reach their constituents.

 While both audiences and communicators may be more prepared for the pandemic today than two years ago, the next challenge for executives will be different.
 Strategies that focus on trust can be adapted to different situations and contexts.
 The work of a cross-functional communication team is to leverage approaches from multiple disciplines to address the trust deficit.
 One of the key advantages of trust is that it does not necessitate the agreement of all stakeholders.
 Trust doesn’t reflect confidence in an individual action, outcome, or response but the ability to navigate uncertainty because of a relationship.